 - Healthy development requires caregivers to give a child extensive mirroring, attunement, and prizing; healthy adult relationships require much the same. - These are normal "narcissistic supplies."
-Deficits in them lead to: - Feelings of inadequacy, worthlessness, and shame - Tendencies toward extremes of clinging or distance - As an adult, you can take in narcissistic supplies, gradually weaving them into your brain and your being. - This is not clinging to praise, etc. It is filling the hole in your heart so your happiness is increasingly unconditional not dependent on external events.
+Deficits in them lead to: - Feelings of inadequacy, worthlessness, and shame - Lots and lots of "self-ing" - As an adult, you can take in experiences of feeling cared about, gradually weaving them into your brain and being. - This is not clinging to praise, etc. It is filling the hole in your heart so your happiness is increasingly unconditional - not dependent on external events.